Drift Through History: A Danube Cruise Adventure

 Romania & Bulgaria: The Danube's Wild Frontier

 The Lower Danube forms a natural border between Romania and Bulgaria, a region of wild beauty and fascinating contrasts.
 Romania boasts the dramatic Iron Gates on the northern bank, a series of breathtaking gorges.
 Explore ancient Roman ruins and immerse yourself in the legends of Transylvania.
 Bulgaria offers a glimpse into a rich cultural heritage on the southern bank.
 Explore cities and small towns of the Vidin or Ruse regions and sample delicious Bulgarian wines.
-The riverfront city of Ruse, often called "Little Vienna," displays elegant neo-Baroque and neo-Rococo architecture.
+The riverfront city of Ruse, often referred to as "Little Vienna," features elegant neo-Baroque and neo-Rococo architecture.

 Find the Danube River Cruise Tour That's Right for You